Do you dream of being a developer?

 “The journey of a thousand miles begins with one step,” to quote Lao Tzu.

-When we talk about Telerik Academy Alpha, this step is our free preparation course and online materials curated by our experienced trainers.
+When we talk about Telerik Academy Alpha, this step is our free preparation course and online materials.
 That’s right - your journey from zero coding skills to Master Junior Developer begins even before you are accepted into the Telerik Academy Alpha program.

 We carefully consider each element from your application, so don’t neglect them.
 We created our Alpha programs to teach you more than just the basics - we prepare you for your first job in the IT sector, we train you how to think as a developer, how to learn as a developer, and how to work in a team.
 We do it through personalized training and mentorship because we keep the learning groups compact (40-45 students).
 Can you imagine a personalized approach if each group hosts hundreds of people?
 Neither can we.